seihmd/branch-deploy-playground/README.md

 1. Create a pull request
 2. In the PR comments, use these commands:
    - `.deploy` - Deploy to production environment
-   - `.deploy staging` - Deploy to staging environment
+   - `.deploy staging` - Deploy to staging environment (requires manual confirmation)
    - `.deploy development` - Deploy to development environment
    - `.noop` - Run a noop deployment (dry run)
    - `.lock` - Lock deployments
    - `.unlock` - Unlock deployments

+### Staging deployment with manual approval

+When deploying to staging:

+1. Comment `.deploy staging` in the PR
+2. The staging deployment will complete automatically
+3. **Manual verification step**: A GitHub issue will be created for approval
+4. Verify the staging environment manually
+5. Comment `.confirm-staging` in the **original PR** to approve and close the approval issue

 ## Available environments